MooersLab/manuscriptInTypst/README.md

 ## Purpose

-Prepare PDF for initial submission of a manuscript.
+Prepare PDF for initial submission of a manuscript by using typst, a typesetting system written in Rust.
+Typst compiles small documents faster than LaTeX.
+This project is developed enough to support preparing manuscripts of journal articles for first submission.
+Its support for edge cases is underdeveloped.

 ## Features
 - Two variants: classic and arvix.